adilkhatau/devsecops-trivy/README.md

-# Create the README.md content based on the previous structure
-readme_content = """# 🛡️ DevSecOps Pipeline: Automated Container Security with Trivy

-This project demonstrates a robust **Shift-Left security** implementation using **Jenkins** and **Aqua Security's Trivy**.
-The pipeline automates the vulnerability scanning process for local Docker images, ensuring that only secure, audited containers move through the CI/CD lifecycle.

 ## 🚀 Overview

 In modern cloud-native development, container images often bundle outdated libraries and OS packages.
 This project solves that by integrating an automated security gate that: